Bonn Climate Change Conference

 Daring Cities 2026 Bonn Dialogues

-This year’s Dialogues are organized around the defining challenges of the post-COP30 moment: advancing NDC 3.0 implementation through multilevel action; building momentum ahead of the IPCC Special Report on Climate Change and Cities, expected in 2027; and strengthening the finance, partnerships and governance needed to scale what is already working.
+These Dialogues were organized around the defining challenges of the post-COP30 moment: advancing NDC 3.0 implementation through multilevel action; building momentum ahead of the IPCC Special Report on Climate Change and Cities, expected in 2027; and strengthening the finance, partnerships and governance needed to scale what is already working.

-The Daring Cities 2026 Bonn Dialogues include the LGMA Joint Position consultation, which will shape the Constituency’s priorities for COP31 in Antalya, Türkiye.
+The Daring Cities 2026 Bonn Dialogues included the LGMA Joint Position consultation, which will shape the Constituency’s priorities for COP31 in Antalya, Türkiye.